 Although outdoor festivals provide portaloos or other facilities for festival-goers, you may not fancy waiting in a long queue or just cringe at the thought of using a portaloo on day three of a festival.
 This is where some disposable urinal bags may come in handy.

-Bring a pair of flip flops to wear in the shower.
+We would also recommend bringing a pair of flip flops or sliders to wear in the shower if the weather is nice.
 They are so much easier to slip on after a shower than trying to pull on your hiking boots or wellies!

 Having fun in the sun